slateci/slate-catalog/stable/faucet/faucet/README.md

 `slate instance info <YOUR INSTANCE ID>`

-You should be able to simply point your switch at `NodeIP:NodePort`
+You should be able to simply point your switch at `NodeIP:NodePort`.
+The exact way this is done varies from switch to switch, but as an example in Open Virtual Switch you would feed it the command `ovs-vsctl set-controller <bridge name> tcp:NodeIP:NodePort` and your Faucet controller would begin giving instructions to the given OVS Switch.

 ### Configuration and Use